Friday, August 2, 2013

 · “Profession”: First published in Astounding Science Fiction, July 1957.

-In the 66th Century, learning takes place via a direct computer feed to the brain called taping, an effective way of quickly training a highly educated workforce, but with the result of sapping the creative spirit.
+In the 66th century, learning takes place via a direct computer feed to the brain called taping, an effective way of quickly training a highly educated workforce, but with the result of sapping the creative spirit.
 A citizen, George Platen, is determined to be “feebled-minded” and refused education via taping; however, George’s independent, creative thinking may turn out to be just what the Earth needs for its survival.

 · “The Feeling of Power”: First published in If: Worlds of Science Fiction, February 1958.